 Elderly should look out for medications that cause side effects such as drowsiness or dizziness.
 Low blood pressure can cause a temporary loss of senses as well, and all these side effects can lead to a fall.
 Even worse are sedatives, antidepressants, antipsychotics, opioids and certain medications for the heart.
 Over 40% of seniors take more than five drugs a week.
 If one consumes a lot of medications regularly, unintended side effects can occur as well when these drugs interact with each other.
 That is why it is vital for them to let their treating physician or physicians know what medications they are taking.

 Health conditions such as Osteoporosis, Arthritis, Alzheimer’s disease and Parkinson’s disease severely weaken grip strength, cognitive function and balancing ability.
 All of this leads to increased risks of falling, and if their reflexes are affected, can minimise their ability to respond and recover from a fall.
 If there is nerve damage in the feet and thus an elderly loses his ability to feel in his feet, it can make it difficult for him to look out for potential falling hazards.

 5) Surgical Procedures

-A hip replacement or any surgical procedure that was undergone usually requires an extremely long recovery time, and during this recovery time the elderly are more vulnerable to falling as they might be in pain or are unable to move about freely.
+A hip replacement or any surgical procedure that was undergone usually requires an extremely long recovery time, and during this recovery time, the elderly are more vulnerable to falling as they might be in pain or are unable to move about freely.

 6) Environmental Hazards

-Factors such as poor lightning, wet floors, loose carpet and random junk lying around can lead to an elderly tripping as well.
+Factors such as poor lighting, wet floors, loose carpet and random junk lying around can lead to an elderly tripping as well.
 It is very important to ensure that these factors are dealt with so that an elderly person will not fall.

 7) Behavioural Hazards